 Basic Policy on Employment and Compensation

-The foundation for achieving this is laid out in the Basic Policies of the Brother Group Global Charter (Global Charter), which stipulate that "the Brother Group respects diversity and provides a working environment that enables our associates to utilize their talents and abilities to the fullest, and the Group also gives them great opportunity through challenging work assignments and provides them with fair, attractive financial rewards."
-The Codes of Practice in the Global Charter also set forth that, "we must always honor individuals and diversity, and act with trust and respect."
+The foundation for achieving this is laid out in the Basic Policies of the Brother Group Global Charter (Global Charter), which stipulate that "the Brother Group respects diversity and provides a working environment that enables our associates to utilize their talents and abilities to the fullest, and also gives them great opportunity through challenging work assignments and provides them with fair, attractive financial rewards."
+The Codes of Practice in the Global Charter set forth that "we must always honor individuals and diversity, and act with trust and respect."
 According to these principles, the Brother Group companies aim to eliminate all forms of discrimination based on race, nationality, religion, belief, gender, educational background, age, disability, or anything else, in hiring, evaluation and promotion and also prohibit child or forced labor.
 As for employment, the Brother Group guarantees pay higher than local minimum wages.
 In addition, the group respects employees' rights to form and join, or not join, a union (the rights to organize) as a means to conduct negotiations between labor and management about working conditions and environments, pay levels, and so forth.
 It also upholds employees' collective bargaining rights and engages in sincere negotiations and dialogues with them.
 The management and employees of the Brother Group will make constant concerted efforts to comply with related regulations and rules, respect different cultures and customs, evolve the group's personnel system in line with the Global Charter, and continue to create a better working environment.

 Introducing a target management system to provide fair evaluation and compensation